Vogelmensch/scanner/paper/scanner-paper.typ

 == Exploiting the chunk property <chunk>

 Our goal is to reduce the search space such that the slice can be reconstructed in sub-exponential time.
-To achieve this, we exploit a property the input.
+To achieve this, we exploit a property of the input.
 We call this the *chunk property*.

 We know that we are recreating images of two-dimensional bodies.
-The term "body" is interpreted as: Most of the `FULL`-valued cells of the matrix are located next to each.
+The term "body" is interpreted as: *Most of the `FULL`-valued cells of the matrix are located next to each other*.
 What we do not expect, for example, is a noisy image, where the value of each cell is decided independently of its neighbors.

 From the chunk property follows that some sub-arrays (verticals, horizontals or diagonals) of the matrix may be completely filled with `EMPTY`-values.
 The respective depth for this sub-array must then be zero.
 Thus, from finding a value of zero in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `EMPTY`-valued.

 From the chunk property also follows that some sub-arrays may be completely filled with `FULL`-values.
-The respective depth for this sub-array must then be equal to the length of the sub-array.
+The respective depth of the object for this sub-array must then be equal to the length of the sub-array.
 Thus, from finding a value of maximal depth in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `FULL`-valued.

 @compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically applying by the chunk property.
 Its parameters are
 - `sensor_data_point`, a single depth-value from the input